-We evaluate the performance of each KKT solver on a large-scale OPF instance, taken from the PGLIB benchmark~\cite{babaeinejadsarookolaee2019power}: {\tt 78484epigrids}.
-Our formulation with ExaModels has a total of 674,562 variables, 661,017 equality constraints and 378,045 inequality constraints.
-Our previous work has pointed out that as soon as the OPF model is evaluated on the GPU using ExaModels, the KKT solver becomes the bottleneck in the numerical implementation~\cite{shin2023accelerating}.
+We evaluate each KKT solver's performance on a large-scale OPF instance from the PGLIB benchmark~\cite{babaeinejadsarookolaee2019power}: {\tt 78484epigrids}.
+Our formulation with ExaModels comprises 674,562 variables, 661,017 equality constraints, and 378,045 inequality constraints.
+Our previous work has pointed out that once the OPF model is evaluated on the GPU using ExaModels, the time spent on automatic differentiation (AD) becomes negligible, leaving the KKT solver as the primary bottleneck~\cite{shin2023accelerating}.